smartcodinghub/smartcodinghub.github.io/_posts/2017-01-20-development-functional-programming-introduction.md

 > Now you are fully **functional**

 And what comes after OOP?
 Here comes the **Functional Programming** (FP).
-I don't see it as a subtitution of OOP rather than a complement.
+I don't see it as a subtitution of OOP rather than a _**complement**_.
 FP is highly focused in flows.
-By using FP
+By using FP you are making your aplication/program modular, extensible, less error prone and stateless.
+As you won't have states or side effects, your program si also easily to predict!
+Also, you will program in a declarative way, rather than a imperative one.

 > I will deep more in the next posts, remember that this is an Introduction!